shelleywong/CSCI211-Course-Materials/Programs/program03.md

 | lookup | Title not in list. | Title \<XXX\> not in list. |
 | remove | Title not in list. | Title \<XXX\> not in list, could not delete. |

-If the user enters a command other than (insert, print, length, lookup, remove), print the following error message and **terminate the program** with an exit status of 1.
+If the user enters a command other than (insert, print, length, lookup, remove), print the following error message to standard error and **terminate the program** with an exit status of 1.
 Replace the XXX with the command entered (make sure you print `<` and `>` in your error message).
 ```
 <XXX> is not a legal command, giving up.
 ```